A signal separation view of classification: Point source signal separation

-We take 3900 samples from this distribution (the number of points from each part of the distribution corresponding to the numerator of the weight).
-The samples from the distribution are visualized in Figure~\ref{fig:histogram} (a) as a normalized histogram.
+We take 3900 samples from this measure (the number of points from each part of the measure corresponding to the numerator of the weight).
+The samples from the measure are visualized in Figure~\ref{fig:histogram} (a) as a normalized histogram.
 Then, we apply $\sigma_{128}$ to get an estimation of the support, as seen in Figure~\ref{fig:histogram} (b).
-Not only do we get an idea of the support of the distribution by looking at $\sigma_{128}$, but also the amplitudes of the non-atomic components of the distribution.
+Not only do we get an idea of the support of the measure by looking at $\sigma_{128}$, but also the amplitudes of the non-atomic components of the measure.
 Since we are dealing with finitely many samples, we in fact are only estimating the integral in the definition of $\sigma_n$ as a Monte-Carlo type summation.
 That is, with data $\{u_j\}_{j=1}^M$ sampled randomly from $\mu$, we estimate

 } \end{example}

 In this paper, we will use similar ideas to separate the support of probability measures $\mu_k$ (rather than $\delta_{\omega_k}$), based on random samples taken from the convex combination $\mu=\sum_k a_k\mu_k$ (rather than Fourier coefficients of a general linear combination), where all the measures are supported on a compact metric measure space.
 Table~\ref{tab:supervsclass} summarizes the similarities and differences between the signal separation problem and classification problem as studied in this paper.